 - The results can be used as the student schedules classes for junior year.
 Electives can be selected to support potential future careers.
 Interest in medicine?
 Be sure to take anatomy.

 - The student can look for summer opportunities tied to their interests and aspirations.
 Amazing camps, workshops, etc. are available to support almost any interest…if you know to look for them.
-Interested in being an entrepreneur?
-Take advantage of the Ohio Business Week summer camp.

 - Your college search will begin in earnest next year.
 (Maybe visit a few this coming summer?)
 The information from Guided Self Assessment will help you narrow and evaluate schools based on the student’s input from the interviews.

 Your child will be paired with a skilled At The Core facilitator, who will lead five one-on-one interviews to discuss your student’s strongest personal traits, interests, preferences, values, etc. Students will complete minor homework between interviews.
 Our talks dig deep to get past the “surface” and provide clarity and confidence to help students define their path.